-These seriously tasty Rainbow Spring Roll Bowls with Peanut Sauce are boasting with bright and rich flavors and a beautiful array of colors.
+These Spring Roll Bowls with Peanut Sauce are boasting with bright and rich flavors and a beautiful array of colors.
 Then add shrimp or chicken to the mix to make them that much more filling.
-I just can’t get enough of these bowls!
+After one bite you’ll instantly fall in love with these bowls!

 I love to cook with the rainbow!
 When you’ve got this many colorful veggies you know it’s got to be packed with vitamins and nutrients.